nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 **Command keyword(s)**: Typically 1 or 2 words, they specify the type of action for CLIpboard to execute **Supplementary command information**: These provide additional context about a command you wish to execute.
 Conventionally, these are referred to as "arguments" or "parameters".

-Putting it together for the above example, `find course` would tell CLIpboard that you're looking for a course, and "cs2101" tells CLIpboard which specific course you're looking for.
+Putting it all together for the above example, `find course` would tell CLIpboard that you're looking for a course, and "cs2101" tells CLIpboard which specific course you're looking for.

 <div markdown="block" class="alert alert-warning">:exclamation: **Caution:** <br>